temach/reports/OT-Lab-1-Webmin-Metasploit.md

 Team: Vasili Zyabkin, Vadim Rakhmatulin, Artem Abramov

+This report was written by Artem Abramov.

 Company infrastructure as a team, but chosen tasks remain individual

 ## Infrastructure

+This is described in the video.

 ## Individual Task